-CRJ 400 Criminology
+CRJ 400 Criminology 3 Semester Hours

 This course examines various theories of criminal behavior, their development, and status in contemporary thought.
 Students will develop an appreciation for various levels of explanation utilized to study criminal behavior.
 Critical evaluation skills will be stressed to assess the strengths and weaknesses of each theory and the potential for incorporation into the criminal justice system.
-Prerequisites: CRJ 101.
+Prerequisites: CRJ 101 or SOC 101.

-CRJ 401 Principles of Emergency Management
+CRJ 401 Principles of Emergency Management 3 Semester Hours

-This course is concerned with the principles of Emergency Management.
-It focuses on the practices and policies of the Emergency Management profession.
-In addition to exploring the history and evolution of the profession, the course will focus on the concepts of mitigation, preparedness, response and recovery.
-The student will learn about the relationships between federal, state and local agencies in a disaster, as well as explore the social, political and economic implications of disasters.
-May be taken for graduate credit with approval of Graduate Program Director.
-Must register for course as ERM 501.
-Prerequisite: CRJ 101, CRJ 102.
+This course is designed to provide students with an understanding of the principles of Emergency Management.
+It focuses on the practices and policies of the Emergency Management field.
+In addition to exploring the history and evolution of the profession, the course will focus on the disaster cycle, including mitigation, preparedness, response, and recovery.
+The student will learn about the relationships between federal, state, and local agencies in a disaster, as well as explore the disaster's social, political, and economic implications of disasters.
+This course may be co-listed with ERM 501.
+After completing a co-listed course, a student may not complete the course with which it is co-listed for credit without written approval of the appropriate Division Chair.
+Prerequisite: CRJ 101, CRJ 204.
+Online Course.

-CRJ 402 Restorative Justice
+CRJ 402 Restorative Justice 3 Semester Hours